 - Unless otherwise specified, all clothing items must come from Dennis Uniforms.
 The uniform chart will show which items must come from Dennis and which may come from any vendor. - All clothing must be clean, must fit properly, and must be in good repair. - Khaki pants may be purchased from any vendor but must look like the ones that come from Dennis.
 Acceptable khakis must not be cut like jeans.
 They must fit at the waist, not ride below the waist and must be the traditional khaki color similar to that of Dennis.
-No joggers or cargo pants are allowed. - Writing or drawing on the skin, on the shoes, or on uniform pieces is not permitted. - Tattoos, real or fake, that are visible during the school day are not permitted. - Undergarments should not be visible. - Students are not required to wear uniforms at co-curricular activities unless uniforms are specified.
-Specifically, clothing that is short, revealing, tight, or otherwise immodest is not acceptable. - There will be special school days when students will be permitted to wear clothing other than uniforms.
-On these occasions (Homecoming Week, for example), clothing will be expected to be appropriate.
+No joggers or cargo pants are allowed. - Writing or drawing on the skin, on the shoes, or on uniform pieces is not permitted. - Tattoos, real or fake, that are visible during the school day are not permitted. - Undergarments should not be visible. - There will be special school days when students will be permitted to wear clothing other than uniforms.
+On these occasions (homecoming week, for example), clothing will be expected to be appropriate.
 Clothing that is short, revealing, tight, or otherwise immodest is not acceptable. - Fridays are designated as Spirit Days.
-Students may wear any Harding-logo t-shirt or sweatshirt (team, club, event) that says "Harding" on it, that is in good repair, and that is worn with the normal uniform skirts, khaki pants, or modest jeans in good repair, approved Harding outerwear, and uniform shoes.
+Students may wear any approved Harding-logo t-shirt or sweatshirt (team, club, event) that says "Harding" on it, that is in good repair, and that is worn with the normal uniform skirts, khaki pants, or modest jeans in good repair, approved Harding outerwear, and uniform shoes.
 Shirts do not have to be tucked in.